lydell/elm-safe-virtual-dom/details/new-dom-node-pairing-algorithm.md

    To be clear, having multiple app instances means initializing the same app more than once (like calling `window.Elm.MyProgram.init({ node: node1 })` and `window.Elm.MyProgram.init({ node: node2 })`, or compiling multiple apps into one JavaScript file (`elm make src/Program1.elm src/Program2.elm --output bundle.js`) and initializing both.

    App instances are kept track of by setting `rootDomNode.elmInstance` to a number.
-If the `elmInstance` property is missing, increment a “global” counter and set the field.
-Otherwise, use the number at `rootDomNode.elmInstance`.
+It is set during virtualization, by incrementing a “global” counter and setting the field.
+When rendering, use the number at `rootDomNode.elmInstance`.
+(There’s also a field called `rootDomNode.elmRenderCount` which is initialized the same way.)

 In summary, we started at the beautifully simple idea: “What if virtual DOM nodes simply had a reference to their real DOM node?”
 Then we learned that since virtual DOM nodes can be used more than once it’s not that simple.